The Radio Transmitter

 Parasitic oscillations in the RF power amplifier stage of a transmitter may occur

-• at low frequencies only
+Correct answer: at high or low frequencies

-at high or low frequencies
+Therefore, parasitic oscillations may occur at either high or low frequencies.

 Tags: none